 For those anglers, the Cortland Indicator Mono in either Super Yellow or Bi-Color may be ideal.
 I know a lot of people use Sunset Amnesia, but it is readily available only in the 15# size, which is a thick .015" in diameter.

-The second time was in early April of this year after having an extended email exchange with Rob Worthing.
-I tested clear, colorless line (Varivas tippet material in 0X and -2X) with a section of the Opaque White Cortland Indicator Mono and also with keiryu indicators.
+After having an extended email exchange with Rob Worthing.
+I tested clear, colorless line (Varivas tippet material in 0X and -2X) with a section of Cortland Indicator Mono and also with keiryu indicators.
 I didn't catch any fish so I didn't write a trip report (I'm officially blaming extremely high water, although two long distance releases and one sloppy attempt at netting are probably the real reasons for the skunking.)

 I can report, though, that the indicator mono was easy to see and did indicate strikes, while the keiyu markers did get wet and even the slight added weight when they were wet caused noticeable sag in the line.
 Because I was fishing a longer line than in my 12-12-15 Trip Report, the line was much less vertical and the line sag thus more noticeable.